Shinkei/ConFusion/README.md

 >There is an error with the bootstrap scrollspy nav and angular, it does not work, looks like we have to refresh the element by javascript

 ##Todo list
-> looks like bootstrap is not working with the angular ui router, so check http://angular-ui.github.io/bootstrap/ to redo the elements
+> looks like bootstrap is not working with the angular ui router, so check http://angular-ui.github.io/bootstrap/ (there are two elements that I didn't implement, the modal, because I don't like the way ui.bootstrap implements it and the spynav because there is no support)